GrapesGoober/deprecated-simplic-cpp/README.md

 This branch contains the latest stable version of the assembler.
 This reads an assembly file and generate a machine code in .hex file, which could then be read by Neeman's Digital ROM module.
 This is the instructions for the SimplicCore.
 This is a VS2022 C++ project.
 There are no external dependencies.
 Note: the project is built in x64, but if your computer is of a different species, you can always build it yourself :)

 ### To run this...
-Examples `FibbonaciTest.txt` assembly program and `FibbonaciTest.hex` machine code files are provided.
+Examples `FibbonaciTest.txt` assembly program and `FibbonaciTest.hex` machine code file are provided.

 Execute the exe in your preferred cli.
 This has one argument: the file name of the asm file.
 (Note: asm file can be written in any format, just make sure to specify it)